May 20 1861 Monday

 CSA.
 The Confederate Provisional Congress voted to adjourn and to move the Capital of the Confederacy from Montgomery, Alabama, to Richmond, Virginia.
 Congress resolved to resume its session on 20 July 1861.

 CSA.
 The Confederate Marine Corps was expanded to the size of a regiment following an act of the Provisional Congress.
 The force was authorized to consist of 1,000 men.
-The move was spurred by the secession of Arkansas, North Carolina, Tennessee, and Virginia.

 USA.
-The US government announced the seizure of control of telegraph offices, equipment and archived dispatches throughout the United States.
+The US government announced the seizure of control of telegraph offices, equipment, and archived dispatches throughout the United States.

 District of Columbia.
-Commander James Harmon Ward USN arrived at the Washington Navy Yard aboard his flagship, the USS Thomas Freeborn to activate the “Flying Flotilla” or Potomac Flotilla.
-The designation of “Flying Flotilla” was dropped when Ward’s force arrived in the theatre of operations and was referred to by a variety of names, such as the Potomac River Flotilla or Potomac Blockade, or Flotilla in the Chesapeake.
+Commander James Harmon Ward USN arrived at the Washington Navy Yard aboard his flagship, USS Thomas Freeborn, to activate the “Flying Flotilla” or Potomac Flotilla.
+The designation of “Flying Flotilla” was dropped when Ward’s force arrived in the theatre of operations and the force was referred to by a variety of names, such as the Potomac River Flotilla or Potomac Blockade, or Flotilla in the Chesapeake.
 In early August 1861, the commander and the Navy Department began to consistently refer to the command as the Potomac Flotilla.

 Kentucky.
 Kentucky Governor Beriah Magoffin issued a proclamation of neutrality.